shaoservicenow/travelrequest/docs/Exercise 1.md

 1. Click **Save**

-    At this point, we could also capture the Origin and Destination via a String field so that the users can enter free text, but for more consistency, let's create a **Airports** table so that users can select these locations (like how you would select on any airline reservation website)
+    At this point, we could also capture the Origin and Destination via a String field so that the users can enter free text, but for more consistency, let's create an **Airports** table so that users can select these locations (like how you would select on any airline reservation website)

 ## Create an Airport table